r0ska/getlink-tbc/README.md

-**Get Link - TBC**
+## Get Link - TBC

-is Get Link fork that works with TBC.
+Fork of GetLink that works with The Burning Crusade expansion.
 Search for items with full or partial name, returns item link(s).

 **Usage:**
 ```